Atalanta/cucumber-chef/README.md

     $ cd /path/to/chef-repo
-    $ cucumber-chef project example
+    $ cucumber-chef create myproject

-This will create a directory, cucumber-chef, and a subdirectory, example.
+This will create a directory, cucumber-chef, and a subdirectory, `myproject`.

-    └── example
+    └── myproject
         ├── README
         └── features
-            ├── example.feature
+            ├── myproject.feature
             ├── step_definitions
-            │   └── example_step.rb
+            │   └── myproject_steps.rb
             └── support
                 └── env.rb